Applicants will only be considered after successful completion and submission of the following:

 Updated curriculum vitae

 Join the Pharmacy team at the Michigan Medicine!
 The vision of Michigan Medicine is to create the future of health care through discovery and to become the national leader in health care, health care reform, biomedical innovation and education.
 As part of this world-class organization, the Department of Pharmacy Services has high standards for service, education, and research.
 Our Department has a rich history of excellence; you have the opportunity to join a world-class team to provide exceptional patient care and advance the Mission of Michigan Medicine.
-Work to assist in the development, implementation and monitoring of clinical services for pediatric patients; to ensure and promote the safe, rational, efficacious and cost-effective use of drug therapy in patients under the care of adult pharmacy services; to provide leadership for clinical services including developing guidelines and policies, developing quality improvement processes, and to assist in the clinical training of staff, residents and students.
-This position will have an opportunity for emphasis in general medicine, oncology, and intensive care practice in various adult patient populations.
+Work to assist in the development, implementation and monitoring of clinical services; to ensure and promote the safe, rational, efficacious and cost-effective use of drug therapy in patients under our care; to provide leadership for clinical services including developing guidelines and policies, developing quality improvement processes, and to assist in the clinical training of staff, residents and students.

 GENEROUS BENEFITS PACKAGE